 In April 1963, Oswald was fired from JCS.
 In August of that year, Jack also resigned, for reasons we will look at below.

 Oswald’s library card later became one of the first pieces of information Dallas police had about Oswald: he had it in his wallet when he was arrested for shooting Dallas police officer J.D.
 Tippit, along with a draft card Oswald had forged in the name of Alek Hidell.4See Vincent Bugliosi, Reclaiming History (Norton, 2007), p.
-107. Jack’s name on the library card naturally attracted people’s attention.
-He was one of the first JCS employees interviewed when the FBI began their investigation of Oswald.
+107. Jack’s name on Oswald’s library card naturally attracted people’s attention, and he was one of the first JCS employees interviewed when the FBI began their investigation of Oswald.

 The December 1963 interviews